My availability is updated at the beginning of each month for the following month. In-person appointments are available on Saturdays only.

 If there is no availability, please add yourself to the waitlist on Thursday or Friday and I will do my best to get you in.

-Ash dela Cruz Yip (They/Them) is a Registered Clinical Counsellor (RCC) with a Master’s degree in Counselling Psychology from Adler University.
+Ash dela Cruz Yip (They/Them) is a Registered Clinical Counsellor (RCC) and Canadian Certified Counsellor (CCC) with a Master’s degree in Counselling Psychology from Adler University.
 They identify as a Filipinx/Chinese, queer, trans, non-binary, able-bodied, uninvited settler on stolen Indigenous lands.
 Some of the roles they hold include partner, guardian of a teen, sibling, pawrent to 3 cats, friend, and athlete.

 Ash chose to be a counsellor for many reasons.
 They have a passion for showing up for others in non-judgmental ways, challenging traditional psychotherapy and using alternative methods based in community care, and advocating for long-term change in how we experience each other, ourselves, and the world.